ryanzec/angular-koajs-seed/README.md

 Since this uses KoaJS, It requires generator support so you need to use use Node version v0.11.9+.

+This also generate source maps for SASS so SASS 3.3 rc2+ needs to be installed .

 * Download the repository
 * Make sure you have the following npm packages installed globally:
   * grunt-cli